-The toe of the liner shall be kept far enough ahead of the excavation inside the liner to prevent material entering the partially excavated pile.
+The toe of the liner shall be kept far enough ahead of the excavation inside the liner to prevent material entering the cavity.
 At the terminal level, the liner shall penetrate sufficiently deep into firm stratum to form an effective seal against the entry of material and water into the final excavation.